t2pellet/gamocosm-integration/README.md

 # Gamocosm Starter

-## Setup

 Simple mod, populates server list with Gamocosm server based on server ID and API Key set in config file

 On join, if the server is off it will turn it on.

-## License
+## Setup

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+1. Install mod on client from [Releases](https://github.com/t2pellet/gamocosm-starter/releases)
+2. Run client once to generate config
+3. Set API and ID in config
+4. Restart client
+5. Distribute the mod and config file to your friends as you see fit!